arabcoders/watchstate/README.md

 > [!NOTE]
 > On first access, you will be prompted to create a system user.
 This is a one-time operation.

-If you want WatchState to match items using local media paths, see the [path matching guide](guides/path-match.md).
+WatchState matches items using local media paths by default.
+See the [path matching guide](guides/path-match.md) for details.

 To add your backends, click the help button in the top-right corner and choose [one-way](guides/one-way-sync.md) or [two-way](guides/two-way-sync.md) sync.
 Follow the instructions in the selected guide.